Cooper315315/File-upload-simulation/README.md

 - **Controller (Server):**
   - User can select 2 different versions.
 Version 1.0 is a vulnerable application using only extension checking, whereas Version 2.0 is a secure version using both extension check and magic bytes validation.
   - Both version receive files from the client side and apply security validations.
-  - Upon each upload, the controller outputs important information including receiving date & time, file name, file type, file size and whether the file is successfully uploaded or rejected due to security checks.
+  - Upon each upload, the controller outputs important information including receiving date & time, file name, type, size and whether the file is successfully uploaded or rejected.
   - In secure version (v2.0), common techniques such as renaming and double extension will not work because the file content does not match with its content extension.

 - **Client:**